-One can consider structures of a fixed countable (discrete) language $L$ as structures with universe $\bbN$.
-Thus the space of countable $L$-structures is equipped with the Cantor-set topology and a natural continuous action of the permutation group $S_\infty$.
-This observation is a rich source of results on the interface between (classical first-order) model theory and descriptive set theory (see e.g., \cite{Gao:Invariant}).
-The space of separable metric structures of a fixed separable language $L$ can be construed as a standard Borel space in more than one way.
-In \cite{EFPRTT} it was shown that every metric $L$-structure can be canonically extended to one whose universe is the Urysohn metric space.
-Borel space $\cM(L)$ of all $L$-structures obtained in this way is not convenient for our purposes.
-We consider the space that was essentially introduced in \cite[p.
-2]{yaacov2014lopez}.
-Although this space was denoted $\cM(L)$ in \cite{yaacov2014lopez}, we use the notation $\hM(L)$ to avoid conflict with \cite{EFPRTT}.
-Space $\hM(L)$ is defined as follows.
+Fix a countable language $L$.
+There are several ways to encode separable $L$-structures.
+We shall consider the space essentially introduced in \cite[\S 4]{yaacov2017metric}.
+Although this space was denoted $\cM(L)$ in \cite{yaacov2017metric}, we use the notation $\hM(L)$ to avoid conflict with \cite{EFPRTT}.
+The space $\hM(L)$ is defined as follows.

 For simplicity we consider the case when $L$ has no predicate symbols.
 Let $d_j$, for $j\in \omega$, be a sequence of new constant symbols and let $L^+=L\cup \{d_j: j\in \omega\}$.
-Let $\fp_j$, for $j\in \bbN$, be an enumeration of a countable dense set of $L^+$-terms with no free varlables closed under the application of function symbols from $L$.
+Let $\fp_j$, for $j\in \omega$, be an enumeration of all $L^+$-terms with no free varlables closed under the application of function symbols from $L$.
 Recall that in logic of metric structures every function symbol $f$ is equipped with a fixed modulus of uniform continuity $\Delta_f\colon (0,1]\to (0,1]$ and that in every $L$-structure $M$ it is required that the representation of $f$ satisfies (using the $\max$-metric on tuples in $M$)

 All relational symbols are also equipped with moduli of uniform continuity.
 By $\hM(L)$ we denote the space of all functions

 such that \begin{enumerate} \item [(i)] $\gamma$ is a metric on $\omega$, \item [(ii)] $\gamma$ respects the moduli of uniform continuity of all functions in $L$.
 In particular \cite[(UC), p.
-8]{BYBHU} holds: if $f$ is a function symbol with modulus of uniform continuity $\Delta$ and $i,j,i'$ and $j'$ are such that $\fp_{j'}=f(\fp_j)$ and $\fp_{i'}=f(\fp_i)$ then
+8]{BYBHU} holds: if $f$ is a function symbol with modulus of uniform continuity $\Delta_f$ and $i,j,i'$ and $j'$ are such that $\fp_{j'}=f(\fp_j)$ and $\fp_{i'}=f(\fp_i)$ then